fizwidget/fizwidget.github.io/source/_posts/2014-07-03-nothing-but-functions.markdown

     print_list(lst("tail"))
 ```

-It's just as easy to work with as a normal linked list.

 Closures
 --------

-What we've done above is only possible because Python supports *closures*.
+The `make_list` code only works because Python supports closures.
 A closure is, roughly speaking, a function that has access to the variables from the scope it was defined in.
 The `node` function is a good example of this: `head` and `tail` aren't explicitly passed in as arguments, but it's able to use them all the same.
 Each time we call `make_list`, a new instance of `node` is created that references the new versions of `head` and `tail`.

 Our list is nothing more than a chain of nested closures.
 When we call the outermost closure and pass it `"tail"`, it returns the next closure in the chain (i.e. the next node in the list).